dmitrymitenkoff/github-user-search-app/README.md

 }
 ```

 vi.
 Next, I added a function to toggle themes.
 At first it attemps to use the current setting as set in the local storage.
-It then runs the value through a switch: if the mode is found, the function overrides it.
+It then runs the value through a switch: if the theme mode is found, the function overrides it.
 If the mode value is not stored in the local storage, the function loads the mode value from CSS instead and overrides it:

 ```js
 function toggleSetting() {